Ganyriel/WUT-IML-2025-2026/README.md

 - remove absolute silence? (we only remove relative silence, i.e. parts which are % more silent than rest)
 - delete one of the manifests
 - check if no data leaks or similar issues appear, since results are too good
+- Clean training_model.ipynb (includes adding comments, putting functions in one place instead of them being scattered throughout the code)

 ## Files: